U.S. Nuclear Waste Technical Review Board.

 (3) Any other information that the requester believes would help locate the record.

 (b) Requests in writing.
-A person may request access to his or her own records in writing by addressing a letter to: Privacy Act Officer, Recovery Accountability and Transparency Board, 1717 Pennsylvania Avenue, NW., Suite 700, Washington, DC 20006.
+A person may request access to his or her own records in writing by addressing a letter to: Privacy Act Officer; U.S. Unclear Waste Technical Review Board; 2300 Clarendon Blvd., Suite 1300, Arlington, VA 22201.

-Upon receipt of a request for information, the Privacy Act Officer will ascertain whether the records identified by the requester exist, and whether they are subject to any exemption under § 200.15 below.
+Upon receipt of a request for information, the Privacy Act Officer will ascertain.

 If the records exist and are not subject to exemption, the Privacy Act Officer will provide the information.

 (a) Requests in writing, including those sent by e-mail, via the Web site, or by Fax.
-Within five working days of receiving the request, the Privacy Act Officer will acknowledge its receipt and will advise the requester of any additional information that may be needed.
+Within five working days of receiving the request the Privacy Act Officer will acknowledge its receipt and will advise the requester of any additional information that may be needed.
 Within 15 working days of receiving the request, the Privacy Act Officer will send the requested information or will explain to the requester why additional time is needed for a response.

 (b) Requests in person or by telephone.
-Within 15 days of the initial request, the Privacy Act Officer will contact the requester and arrange an appointment at a mutually agreeable time when the record can be examined.
-The requester may be accompanied by no more than one person.
-In such case, the requestor must inform the Privacy Act Officer that a second individual will be present and must sign a statement authorizing disclosure of the records to that person.
+Within 15 days of the initial request, the Privacy Act Officer will contact the requestor and arrange an appointment at a mutually agreeable time when the records can be examined.
+The requester may be accompanied by one person.
+The requestor should inform the Privacy Act Officer that a second individual will be present and must sign a statement authorizing disclosure of the records to that person.
 The statement will be kept with the requester's records.
-At the appointment, the requester will be asked to present identification as stated in § 200.5(e).
+At the appointment, the requester will be asked to present identification as stated in § 1304.105.

 (c) Excluded information.
 If a request is received for information compiled in reasonable anticipation of litigation, the Privacy Act Officer will inform the requester that the information is not subject to release under the Privacy Act (see 5 U.S.C.
 552a(d)(5)).

 If access to records is denied by the Privacy Act Officer, the requester may file an appeal in writing.
 The appeal should be directed to Executive Director; U.S. Nuclear Waste Technical Review Board, 2300 Clarendon Blvd., Suite 1300, Arlington, VA 22201.
 The appeal letter must:

-The Executive Director or his or her designee will respond to appeals within 20 working days of the receipt of the appeal letter.
+The Executive Director or his or her designee will respond to such appeals within 20 working days of the receipt of the appeal letter in the Board offices.
 The appeal determination will explain the basis of the decision to deny or grant the appeal.

 (a) Correction requests.
 Any person is entitled to request correction of his or her record(s) covered under the Act.
-The request must be made in writing and should be addressed to Privacy Act Officer, Recovery Accountability and Transparency Board, 1717 Pennsylvania Start Printed Page 38365Avenue, NW., Suite 700, Washington, DC 20006.
+The request must be made in writing and should be addressed to Privacy Act Officer, U.S. Nuclear Waste Technical Review Board, 2300 Clarendon Blvd., Suite 1300, Arlington, VA 22201.
 The letter should clearly identify the corrections desired.
 In most circumstances, an edited copy of the record will be acceptable for this purpose.